 The Henry Girls

 The Henry Girls, sisters Karen, Lorna and Joleen from Co.
 Donegal are fast becoming one of the most talked about folk/roots acts to come out of Ireland in the last decade, and within a few years have developed a growing international profile from touring in Europe, North America and further afield.
 The trio of multi-instrumentalists (harp, guitar, fiddle, accordion, guitar, piano and ukulele) and fine close harmonies blend classic traditional Irish music with a hint of Americana and a nod to bluegrass.
 The internationally acclaimed band present a selection of darkly beautiful music from around the world, from bluegrass murder ballads to gypsy torch songs, dirty blues to soul salvation.

-See The Henry Girls tour dates
+See 2 tour dates featuring The Henry Girls

 The BeauBowBelles are a 4 piece energetic band who play original songs as well as covers in our own unique style with a variety of instruments.

 See The BeauBowBelles tour dates

 Wizz Jones has been playing his own brand of folk-blues since the late 50's and still can be relied to put upon a fine show of old and new tunes mixed in with anecdotes and Wizz's unique sense of humour.
 Some of the best blues, contemporary and traditional acoustic guitar music around is attributable to this man who is at the roots of the English folk and blues scene. '... the most underrated guitarist ever...'
 (Burt Jansch).

 See 3 tour dates featuring Wizz Jones